By Vic Brown Hill

 Once the Defendant has been served with process, the case is ready to move to the next step.

 After being served, the Defendant should file an Answer to the Complaint.
 In the Answer, the Defendant either admits or denies the allegations made by the Plaintiff in the Complaint.
 The Defendant also usually files a Counterclaim in conjunction with the Answer in a divorce case.
 The Counterclaim is the adult equivalent of the children's rhyme "I'm rubber, you're glue..." — the Defendant effectively says to the court, "you should deny the Plaintiff's request for divorce but grant one to me."
 Of course, the document is more formal.
 It makes specific allegations and specific prayers for relief, much like the Complaint.

 Since the case has been commenced and all parties have "notice" of it, all further pleadings and papers may be served on the other party (or that party's attorney) by mail or hand delivery.
 The party sending the document just signs and files a Certificate of Service with the clerk of court.
 The Certificate of Service merely certifies what document was sent, how it was delivered and to whom.
 The Answer and Counterclaim (if there is one) are served upon the Plaintiff (or attorney) in one of the methods outlined above.

 You may hear that it is not necessary to file an Answer in a divorce case.
 That is true to the extent that a default judgment cannot be taken against a Defendant who does not file an answer in a divorce.
-It is important to file an answer however to state your position on the Plaintiff's case, to commence discovery (addressed later in this article) and to ensure proper notice of future hearings and pleadings.
+It is important to file an answer, however, to state your position on the Plaintiff's case, to commence discovery and to ensure proper notice of future hearings and pleadings.